xfrocks/bdApi/docs/api.markdown

 List of supported topics:

  * `user_notification_x` (x is the user_id of the interested user): receives ping when user gets a new notification.
 Notification data will be included in the ping.
+The registered callback will be included in GET `/notifications` as parameter `subscription_callback`.
  * `thread_post_x` (x is the thread_id of the interested thread): receives ping when a post in the thread is inserted, updated or deleted.
+The registered callback will be included in GET `/posts?thread_id=x` as parameter `subscription_callback`.